yincongcyincong/MuseBot/README.md

 You can configure the bot via environment variables:

 Here’s the **English version** of your environment variable table:
+If you use parameter.
+Please use lower letter and underscore. for example: ./MuseBot -telegram_bot_token=xxx

 | Variable Name                     | Description                                                                                  | Default Value                                          |
 |-----------------------------------|----------------------------------------------------------------------------------------------|--------------------------------------------------------|